CAU-COE-VEICLab/Recurrent-Attention/SwinUNETR&nnFormer-MAM/README.md

-### nnFormer-MAM & SwinUNETR-MAM
+### nnFormer-RecA & SwinUNETR-RecA

-**nnFormer-MAM and SwinUNETR-MAM are to replace all the Self-Attention in the above encoder with the Memory-Attention and apply the In-Stage Transmission Strategy (ISTS).
-Note that we only replace Self-Attention and keep the design of Swin-Transformer, such as `shifted windows, relative position encoding`, etc.**
+**nnFormer-RecA and SwinUNETR-RecA are to replace all the Self-Attention in the above encoder with the Recurrent-Attention-H. Note that we only replace Self-Attention and keep the design of Swin-Transformer, such as `shifted windows, relative position encoding`, etc.**

 Our code is based on 3D UX-Net, if you need to use it, please be sure to reference us and 3D UX-Net(https://arxiv.org/abs/2209.15076)!